 (0 (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$ ) Description Principles of Information Technology (1) 8 NONE Principles of Information Technology prepares students to adapt to emerging technologies used in the global marketplace.
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Principles of Information Technology (1) 8 NONE Principles of Information Technology prepares students to adapt to emerging technologies used in the global marketplace.
 Students will enhance their reading, writing, computing, communication, and reasoning skills and apply them to the information technology environment.
 The students will research careers in the technology field, computer hardware, appropriate software, and network systems.
 The applications used include word processing, spreadsheets, database, presentation, design, and web publishing.
-Lab supply fee.
-Networking (1) 9 - 12 Recommended Principles of Information Technology CompTIA IT Fundamentals CompTIA A+ \$\$\$P Upon completion of this course, students will understand the fundamentals of computer hardware and software such that they can assemble a computer system, install an operating system, and troubleshoot any issues that arise.
+Networking (1) 9 - 12 Recommended Principles of Information Technology CompTIA IT Fundamentals and CompTIA A+ \$\$\$P Upon completion of this course, students will understand the fundamentals of computer hardware and software such that they can assemble a computer system, install an operating system, and troubleshoot any issues that arise.
 Other topics include preventative maintenance, networking and security.
 The goal of providing this training/certification is to assist students in becoming more marketable and desirable in the workplace.
-Lab supply fee.
 Computer Science I K (1-LOTE) 9 - 12 Required Algebra I Computer Science I K is an introduction to the automated processing of information, including computer programming.
 This course gives students the conceptual background necessary to understand and construct programs, including the ability to specify computations, understand evaluation models, and utilize major constructs such as functions and procedures, data storage, conditionals and looping.
-At the end of this course, students should be able to read and write small programs in the language of Java in response to a given problem or scenario, preparing them to continue on to Computer Science II K. Lab supply fee.
-Internetworking Technologies I (1) 10 - 12 Recommended Networking and Computer Science I CompTIA Network+ \$\$\$ Internetworking Technologies I prepares students to install, operate and troubleshoot a home or small business enterprise branch network.
+At the end of this course, students should be able to read and write small programs in the language of Java in response to a given problem or scenario, preparing them to continue on to Computer Science II K. Internetworking Technologies I (1) NOTE: Internetworking Tech I no longer recognized by the state as an advanced course for endorsements.
+10 - 12 Recommended Networking and Computer Science I CompTIA Network+ and IT Specialist- Networking \$\$\$ Internetworking Technologies I prepares students to install, operate and troubleshoot a home or small business enterprise branch network.
 The content of this course is in alignment with the Cisco certifications earned in Internetworking Technologies II.
 The goal of providing this training/certification is to assist students in becoming more marketable and desirable in the workplace.
-Lab supply fee.
-Internetworking Technologies II (1) 11 - 12 Required Internetworking Technologies I CompTIA Server+ Cisco CCNA \$\$\$\$ Internetworking Technologies II prepares students to install, operate and troubleshoot a medium-sized business enterprise branch network.
+Internetworking Technologies II (1) 11 - 12 Required Internetworking Technologies I CompTIA Server+ and Cisco CCNA \$\$\$\$ Internetworking Technologies II prepares students to install, operate and troubleshoot a medium-sized business enterprise branch network.
 Completing both Internetworking Tech I and II prepares students to pass the CCNA exam, an industry-recognized certification in this field.
 The goal for providing this training/certification is to assist students in becoming more marketable and desirable in the workplace.
-Lab supply fee.